nokia/lightweight-iot-client/README.md

 The client will then submit the change to the lwm2m server if there is a subscription for this object resource.

+Check the file sqlite3/structure_db and see that there is a pre-provisioning for all objects and associated with the serial number ``urn:H2O:meter-1``.
+If you want to change this serial number, then edit this file and run the script called: ``create_db``.
+This script will simply do the
+following:

+``rm -f database.sqlite3``

+``cat structure_db | sqlite3 database.sqlite3``

 ## Generate sensor data

 In the directory ./python, you will find the script called gen_data.
 Edit this